 (a) Application.
 These rules are to be applied in a manner that protects the public, instructs Neutrals, and improves the quality of court-annexed alternative dispute resolution practice under Rules 114 and 310 of the General Rules of Practice for the District Courts and the Code of Ethics for Court-Annexed ADR Neutrals in Minnesota court proceedings.
 To the extent possible, the remedies provided for in these rules are intended to be rehabilitative in nature.

 (b) Inclusion on Roster; Revocable Privilege.
-Inclusion on the list of Qualified Neutrals pursuant to the Rules of the Minnesota Supreme Court for ADR Rosters and Training is a conditional privilege, revocable for cause.
+Inclusion on the list of Qualified Neutrals pursuant to Minnesota General Rules of Practice 114.12 is a conditional privilege, revocable for cause.

-These rules apply to complaints against any individual or community dispute resolution program subject to Rule 114 or 310 of the General Rules of Practice for the District Courts, The Code of Ethics for Court-Annexed ADR Neutrals, or the Rules of the Minnesota Supreme Court for ADR Rosters and Training.
-Collaborative attorneys or other professionals as defined in Rule 111.05(a) of the Minnesota General Rules of Practice are not subject to the Rule 114 Code of Ethics for Court-Annexed ADR Neutrals and these rules while acting in a collaborative process under Rule 111.05, nor are court appointed special masters under Rule 53 of the Rules of Civil Procedure or court appointed experts appointed under Rule 706 of the Rules of Evidence.
+These rules apply to complaints against any individual or community dispute resolution program subject to Rule 114 or 310 of the General Rules of Practice for the District Courts.
+Collaborative attorneys or other professionals as defined in Rule 111.05(a) of the Minnesota General Rules of Practice are not subject to the Code of Ethics for Court-Annexed ADR Neutrals and these rules while acting in a collaborative process under Rule 111.05, nor are court appointed special masters under Rule 53 of the Rules of Civil Procedure or court appointed experts appointed under Rule 706 of the Rules of Evidence.

 (a) Complaint.